PQuod/dev_portfolio/en/about.markdown

 If you need me, or have a project you'd like to discuss about, you can reach me at l.desaubliaux [at] gmail.com

+*2024: I'm currently on maternity leave, so not much will be updated around here, but you can still reach me by mail, I'll be happy to answer you!*

 Social: [Github](https://github.com/PQuod) &middot; [Instagram](https://www.instagram.com/lucie_desaubliaux/)